docker/docs/docker-for-mac/edge-release-notes.md

 * New
   - Experimental Kubernetes Support.
 You can now run a single-node Kubernetes cluster from the "Kubernetes" Pane in Docker For Mac Preferences and use kubectl commands as well as docker commands.
 See https://docs.docker.com/docker-for-mac/kubernetes/
-  - DNS name `docker.for.mac.host.internal` shoud be used instead of `docker.for.mac.localhost` (still valid) for host resolution from containers, since since there is an RFC banning the use of subdomains of localhost (See https://tools.ietf.org/html/draft-west-let-localhost-be-localhost-06).
+  - DNS name `docker.for.mac.host.internal` should be used instead of `docker.for.mac.localhost` (still valid) for host resolution from containers, since since there is an RFC banning the use of subdomains of localhost (See https://tools.ietf.org/html/draft-west-let-localhost-be-localhost-06).

 * Bug fixes and minor changes
   - The docker engine is configured to use VPNKit as an HTTP proxy, fixing 'docker pull' in environments with no DNS.
 Fixes [docker/for-mac#2320](https://github.com/docker/for-mac/issues/2320)